narang99/narang99.github.io/_posts/2025-07-28-linker-search.md

 This `opencv` installation is using absolute paths for its dependency load commands.
 This is the reason it is so painful for us as the end users to make this specific version work.
 It also makes shipping very annoying.
 We can't hope the end user would have some dependency installed at an exact location we want.
 It is also risky to ship the dependencies at those exact locations, as they might conflict with existing software in the user's machine (as `ffmpeg@4` conflicted with `ffmpeg@7` in my machine).
-The solution to provide libraries with all the dependencies contained in the distribution without conflicting with existing software is to use `rpaths`.
+The solution is to provide libraries with all the dependencies contained in the distribution without conflicting with existing software is to use `rpaths`.

 *NOTE: You could use `DYLD_LIBRARY_PATH` to ship too (simply put all dependencies in one directory in your distribution, and set the environment variable in your startup script before calling your main program).
 This does not work though, I'll come to this problem later in the article*